Great Tamil is gone and he is also my brother.

 In the 70s, he was a comedian he told me, for having the habit of a particular way of bringing others into comedy by taking himself also high risk.
 He told me a few examples and he remembered his awkwardness as being partially attributed to the social gauche of that time, also in Canada in the 90s in Aboriginal communities by making them happier than ever with some gifts that they valued for more than anything else but this being as his mistake and yet having enjoyed for being with them, he said.
 The 70s was his best time yet, he said, for being not watched by father or mother or by anyone and for having able to cut school and be hiding somewhere, and whenever he got into school, having also senior school fellows with anger and getting the nickname rubber head therefore, he said.
 I remember him to be separated from the rest for one year as my parents got into struggles and therefore my mother took the rest of us and left him with relatives to finish the national GCE exam and him bringing then all the 10 subjects F when he returned home after the exam.

 In the 80s, he built back himself from setback while unemployment for youth was more than 98% in town and eventually became model for youth in the 80s, at time when Canada introduced youth exchange program in Sri Lanka and he was to be the one selected from Kilinochchi for the year 1980.
 And in Canada, he became the model for young-immigrant business owner, immigrants running businesses within 1 year of their arrival category, for running a convenience store at 260 Goulet Street Winnipeg.
-When I asked how that happened, he replied "all you need to do is paying $50 to a lawyer and they do all the paper works and you focus running a business."
+When I asked how that happened, he replied "all you needed to do was paying $50 for a lawyer to do the paper works so you could focus running the business."

-In the last 20 years, he spent his time in overseas and seemed to be liking everything and particularly in Peru.
+In the last 20 years, he spent his time in overseas and seemed to be liking everywhere and particularly in Peru.